-#12 Updated by Eric Voisard almost 9 years ago
+#12 Updated by Eric Voisard about 9 years ago

 +1: I see many reasons why consecutive line breaks should be respected: readability, page layout, respect to copy&paste structure of text files such as logs, traces, etc... well, all pertain to readability in fact...

 Maybe convenience as well: we should expect people updating wikis not all being web developers but MS Word and the like users: with the tools they are used to, when they press <return> several times, it puts space between their lines of text.
 It's basic and it's the most straightforward way to adjust page layout.

 When they (well me too!) do the same in Redmine's wiki editor, I think they expect the same behavior, especially since they can enter blank lines in the editor...